 The School recognises that any child can become a victim of county lines activity and hence staff will report any concerns about CCE to the DSL.
 It is recognised that one of the ways of identifying potential involvement in county lines are missing episodes (both from home and School), when the victim may have been trafficked for the purpose of transporting drugs.

-A referral to the National Referral Mechanism will always be considered.
+The School will consider whether there are signs present that suggest the child may be a victim of modern slavery and so a referral to the National Referral Mechanism will always be considered.
 If a child is suspected to be at risk of or involved in county lines, a safeguarding referral will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.

-4.20 Serious violence
+4.19 Serious violence

-It is recognised by staff that children can be at risk from, or involved with serious violent crime.
+It is recognised by staff that children can be at risk from or involved with serious violent crime.
 Hence, recognition of the indicators of such activity is included in staff training.
 Such indicators may include increased absence from School, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that pupils have been approached by, or are involved with, individuals associated with criminal networks or gangs.
+Unexplained gifts or new possessions could also indicate that pupils have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.